 One of the critical things you need to keep in mind is that your marketing budget isn’t stagnant.
 At least once a year, you need to sit down and consider the performance of your marketing strategies and decide if your budget is still on track, or if it’s time to reevaluate how much your spending on marketing.

 HOW YOUR MARKETING BUDGET SHOULD COMPARE TO YOUR BOTTOM LINE

 The general rule of thumb is that the amount you spend on marketing should be based on your current revenue and your current business goals.
 If you’re happy with your current revenue, your marketing budget should equal 5%-7% of your existing sales.
 If your business is in a state of growth, you’ll want to bump up your marketing budget, so it’s 7%-10% of your current revenue.
 If you hope to experience a surge in sales, it’s in your best interest to devote 10%-15% of your revenue to marketing efforts.

-When exploring how big or small, your marketing budget should be, focus your attention on ROI marketing.
-ROI marketing allows you to analyze how if you're getting the maximum bang for your marketing dollar from each marketing channel you utilize.
-When you get a good ROI on your marketing, you'll not only see a nice surge in sales and gain several high-value, long-term customers.
+When exploring how big or small your marketing budget should be, focus your attention on ROI marketing.
+ROI marketing allows you to analyze how if you’re getting the maximum bang for your marketing dollar from each marketing channel you utilize.
+When you get a solid ROI on your marketing, you’ll not only see a nice surge in sales, but you’ll also gain several high-value, long-term customers.

 The most important factors in ROI marketing are:

 The simplest way to calculate ROI marketing is taking the gross profit generated from products sold during a specific marketing campaign, subtracting the amount you invested in the marketing campaign, and then divide the result by that same investment amount.
 This system works great when you’re trying to figure out the ROI for a particular marketing campaign, but measuring the ROI for specific marketing channels is more complicated and often involves the use of different tools that help measure the conversion rate of particular channels.